morotsman/morotsman.github.io/_posts/2020-07-12-java-contravariance.markdown

 title:  "Contravariance and the Liskov Substitution Principle"
 date:   2020-07-17 09:40:00 +0200
 categories: Java Contravariance The Liskov Substitution Principle
+subtitle: Covariance and now Contravariance, do I really need to know this?
 ---

 ## About the post